 Of everyone involved in the buying and selling process, appraisers are the only truly neutral party.
 The appraiser has no skin in the game.
 If the house sells or doesn’t, if the selling price changes, if the loan gets approved, none of it makes any difference at all to the appraiser.
 Their part is simply providing the client, usually the lender, with what the value is on the property.

 Fannie Mae and Freddie Mac, the big players in the mortgage industry in the United States, have started a trend wherein they allow some mortgage loans to go through without an appraisal.
 However, they do have a lot of limitations and restrictions that apply before the appraisal can be bypassed, there are a lot of T’s that need to be crossed and I’s that need to be dotted before they can get a Property Inspection Waiver (PIW).
 That term, Property Inspection Waiver, is a bit of a misnomer.
 As it’s being used now, a PIW has nothing to do with the inspection, it is an appraisal waiver.
+You might find this article very helpful when looking for a mortgage or a loan.

 I know a lot of real estate agents and almost all of them encourage their buyers to have a home inspection done.
 That inspection protects the buyer from buying a home that has hidden problems and it protects the buyer’s trust in their agent as well.
 Most agents have it in their contracts that they recommend that inspection.
 If the buyer does decide to skip having an inspection done, the agent will usually have a record that it was, at least, offered and could provide liability protection.